 > "Ada Lovelace"

-Making sure a variable has the data type it should have is important as different data types work differently. e.g. "123"
+Making sure a variable has the data type it should have is important as different data types work differently. e.g. "123", a string, can’t be operated on by mathematically unlike 123, an integer.

 123 + 1